Felony or Grand Theft

 Denver Felony Theft Defense Lawyer

 When faced with criminal charges, it’s not uncommon to get overwhelmed and shut down.
 However, you shouldn’t give up yet.
 You still have rights and legal options as an American citizen and can exercise those by hiring an experienced Colorado larceny defense lawyer.
-Law Office of Matthew A. Martin, P.C. has over two decades of trial experience on both the defense and prosecution’s side.
+Law Office of Matthew A. Martin, P.C. has over three decades of trial experience on both the defense and prosecution’s side.
 Attorney Martin can utilize his insight into the District Attorney’s office to build an effective defense for you.

 Schedule your first consultation with Law Office of Matthew A. Martin, P.C. by calling our number at (303) 725-0017.
 Law Office of Matthew A. Martin, P.C. accepts clients throughout the Denver area and nearby counties including Boulder County, Adams County, Jefferson County, Arapahoe County, and Broomfield County.